 This IOC represents the properties of a network slice subnet in a 5G network.
 For more information about the network slice subnet instance, see 3GPP TS 28.530 [70].

+The attribute epTransportRef is used to specify a list of EP_Transport instance as transport resources to be associated toa NetworkSliceSubnet instance.
+The MnS consumer determines the EP_Transport instance(s) to support EP_Application instances as part of the NetworkSliceSubnet instance and request the MnS producer to configure the attribute epTransportRef of the NetworkSliceSubnet.

+The EP_Transport is name contained by SubNetwork, and an EP_Transport instance can be a new instance created for the EP_Application instances as part of NetworkSliceSubnet instance or an existing instance reused for EP_Application instance.

 6.3.2.2 Attributes

 The NetworkSliceSubnet IOC includes attributes inherited from SubNetwork IOC (defined in TS 28.622[30]) and the following attributes: